stackbit-projects/splendid-petunia-99a9e/content/pages/about.md

     title: ''
     subtitle: ''
     testimonials:
-      - quote: >-
+      - quote: >
-          It’s great to see someone taking action while still maintaining a sustainable fish supply to home cooks.
+          # It's been incredible to see us grow from just a few people into the
+          organization that we are today
         name: Isabelle Parks
         title: Head chef at The Cook
         image: